Guide to Work, Study, Travel and Living Abroad

 The Camino de Santiago

 I was struck by the microcultures of food and wine I encountered along the way.
 I walked through countless farmlands, vineyards, and kitchen gardens.
-And more delightful, at the end of each hard day of walking with my pack, I would arrive at a village where those same crops, vines, and herbs I’d just walked past were transformed into local vintages and meals that I enjoyed each evening.
+And more delightful, at the end of each hard day of walking with my pack, I would arrive at a village where those same crops, vines, and herbs I'd just walked past were transformed into local vintages and meals I enjoyed each evening.
 It was a terrific reward for a long day of physical effort.
-It was a walking feast, a meandering Slow Food movement spread across the entire north of Spain.
+It was a walking feast, a meandering Slow Food movement spread across northern Spain.
 It was the ultimate way to travel for pleasure, yet a food and wine pilgrimage that benefited my body and soul.

-There are actually several Camino routes through Europe and through Spain.
-Some come up from Portugal or from southern Spain, others from the Mediterranean, another hugs the northern Atlantic coastline, and yet another arrives by ship and picks up the footpath in Galicia, Spain’s northwestern province.
-But the most popular pilgrimage road to Santiago by far is the Camino Frances, the French Road, and is the one we will cover in this story.
+There are actually several Camino routes through Europe and Spain.
+Some come up from Portugal or southern Spain, others from the Mediterranean, another hugs the northern Atlantic coastline, and yet another arrives by ship and picks up the footpath in Galicia, Spain's northwestern province.
+But the most popular pilgrimage road to Santiago by far is the Camino Frances, the French Road, and it is the one we will cover in this story.

 The Camino Frances in Spain begins in Roncesvalles.
-All along the way, the footpath, bike trail, or car-access, depending on your transport of choice, is marked with stylized yellow scallop shells, yellow arrows, or signs with words marking the location of the pilgrimage road.
+All along the way, the footpath, bike trail, or car access, depending on your transport of choice, is marked with stylized yellow scallop shells, yellow arrows, or signs with words marking the location of the pilgrimage road.
 A big part of the pilgrimage, especially if you walk it, is in reading the signs well and arriving at night in or near your desired destination.

-This stretch of big sky and limitless horizon is sometimes the most potent for pilgrims.
+This stretch of big sky and the limitless horizon is sometimes the most potent for pilgrims.
 Deceptively monotonous at first, after all the mountains and hills you have experienced, the lack of distraction soon takes you deeper into your soul.
-In culinary terms it is anything but boring: this is the land of grass-fed sheep, goats, and cows whose milk makes for beautifully crafted cheeses (and who themselves, for meat lovers, turn into roasted delicacies so famous in Castile).
+In culinary terms, it is anything but boring: this is the land of grass-fed sheep, goats, and cows whose milk makes for beautifully crafted cheeses (and who themselves, for meat lovers, turn into roasted delicacies so famous in Castile).
 This is also the land of several Castilian wines whose unique terroir announces itself best with a roasted meat or vegetable dish.

-Wandering through Food and Wine on the Camino by Region
+Wandering Through Food and Wine on the Camino by Region

 Navarra